 Rather than reinvent the wheel.
-I decided to go check on some of my other brownie recipes.
+I decided to go check on my other keto brownie recipes:

-Well, with the confidence of having already created a keto swirled brownie recipe that was a winner, I sat down and finally created a keto red velvet cheesecake swirled brownie.
+Well, with the confidence of having already created a keto swirled brownie recipe that was a winner, I sat down and finally created these keto red velvet cheesecake swirled brownies.